-“The hour is coming and now is, when the true worshipers will worship the Father in spirit and truth; for the Father is seeking such to worship Him.
+“But the hour is coming and now is, when the true worshipers will worship the Father in spirit and truth; for the Father is seeking such to worship Him.
 God is Spirit, and those who worship Him must worship in spirit and truth.”
-(John 4:22-24)
+(John 4:23-24)

 At First Mount Zion, we are committed to worshipping God in Spirit and in Truth.
 We believe true worship is God directed and God centered.
 Worship allows us to draw close to a Holy God, who alone is worthy of all our praise and adoration.
 Therefore, we invite you to “come worship” with us.

 Study of the Word

 “Study to show thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.”
 (II Timothy 2:15)